Skip to Main Content

 Activity Note

-Transferring approx. 30 miles one way; about 2 hours total.
-Walking about 2 miles in Narai; approx. 1.5 hours; flat terrain around Narai.
+Getting on/off a motorcoach.
+Transferring about 30 miles one way; approximately 2 hours riding time.
+Walking about 2 miles in Narai; about 1.5 hours; flat terrain around Narai.
 Shoes will need to be removed to enter some of the attractions today.

 Breakfast: